'Third Square' protesters reject Morsi, army

 One of the protesters, Ahmed Adel, director of an NGO, said, "we are a group of young people whose views are not represented either in Tahrir Square or Rabaa al-Adaweya."
 Tahrir Square is where pro-army protesters are gathering, while Rabea al-Adaweya is a site of a sit-in of Morsi supporters.

-Adel said that "[Armed Forces Chief Commander Abdel Fattah al-] Sisi shouldn't have thrown out the constitution and the elected institutions in the bin, he shouldn't have resorted to these speedy measures."
+Adel said that "[Armed Forces Chief Commander Abdel Fattah al-] Sisi shouldn't have thrown the Constitution and the elected institutions in the bin.
+He shouldn't have resorted to these speedy measures."

 Today's protests following more than two weeks of clashes between supporters of the president who was deposed by the army on July 3 and his opponents.